KendrickPC/javascriptTesting/README.md

 		- Implement addressBook.addContact is not a function failure by the following lines of code:
 <!-- write a new function called addContact that accepts a contact as a parameter and pushes this contact into the contacts array
  -->
+# Step 5
+	- Fix 'addressBook.getContact is not a function' error

 <!-- p.s. make sure to do code cleanup from the following link: -->
 	https://dirtymarkup.com/